shrikantkashi2510-gif/llm-eval-reliability-platform/README.md

 It does not replace orchestration or inference systems.

 It ensures those systems remain trustworthy over time.

+🚀 Production Implementation: The "Safety Gate"
+This platform is designed to be injected into the GitHub Actions / GitLab CI pipeline.

+1.Commit: Developer modifies an agent's prompt.

+2.Trigger: CI starts the LLM-Eval runner.

+3.Validation: System runs the new prompt against 100+ "Golden" test cases.

+4.Enforcement: If the Faithfulness Score drops by more than 5%, the Build is automatically failed, preventing a regression from hitting production.

 ## What This Is Not